mrn-aglic/datapipelines-airflow-book/chapter07/README.md

 sagemaker operator!!**
 You can find a list of these images [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html).

+If you want to run the chalice example, you'll also need the `.env.chalice` environment file you can get by renaming and modyfing `.env_backup.chalice`

 ## Using sagemaker
 Ok, so, to use sagemaker operators, you need to create a